Bhakti11-2/Flask_CRUD_API_Builder/README.md

 ## Phase-1 Deliverables
  - [x] Ability to define custom structure with different data types.
  - [x] Persistent storage using `JSON`.
+ - [ ] Validate syntax of structure.
  - [ ] Design with Bootstrap.
  - [ ] Ability to define required and optional attributes.

 ## Phase-2 Deliverables
+ - [ ] Implement status codes in boilerplate APIs
  - [ ] Persistent storage using database.
  - [ ] Ability to define complex relationships between attributes.
  - [ ] Ability to define data constraints like: `unique`, `min-length`, `max-length`, etc.